All Episodes

 Thank you for calling.

-Driving across New Mexico in my 18 wheeler, by the way.
+Driving across New Mexico in my 18-wheeler, by the way.

 Nice and icy out here.

-I'm uh just called uh concerning Justice Breyer.
+I'm just called concerning Justice Breyer.

-Um, and I don't see a lot that Republicans are going to be able to do to stop it.
+And I don't see a lot that Republicans are going to be able to do to stop it.

-If it was at the end of the term, now we'll we're coming up on an election, and and who knows you know what possible delays could could exist that you might not even anticipate, and I think the Democrats want that time uh to ensure that they get this nominee in.
+If it was at the end of the term, now we're coming up on an election, and who knows what possible delays could exist that you might not even anticipate.

 No, you're exactly right.

-So no, you're absolutely right.
+So, no, you're absolutely right.

 Don, appreciate it, my friend.